 This refers to those costs associated with the purchase and sale of investment fund assets which are not already taken into consideration through an assets settlement.
 The transaction costs also include the costs for a central counterparty for OTC derivatives (in accordance with the Regulation (EU) No. 648/2012 (EMIR)).
-The transaction costs item also includes transaction-related costs of external service providers which are applied in order to ensure orderly execution ("pre-matching system") and to verify that the transaction in question is market-compliant ("monitoring compliance with market conditions").
+The transaction costs item also includes transaction-related costs of external service providers which are applied in order to ensure orderly execution ("pre-matching system", current service provider is DTCC ITP (UK) Limited, London) and to verify that the transaction in question is market-compliant ("monitoring compliance with market conditions", current service provider is b-next engineering GmbH, Herford, Germany).